openshift/enhancements/enhancements/installer/single-node-installation.md

 ## Summary

-The new installer `create aio-config` command generates an `aio.ign` file with a minimal all-in-one control plane using static pods.
+The new installer `create single-node-config` command generates an `aio.ign` file with a minimal all-in-one control plane using static pods.
 The installer command will use the same `install-config.yaml` input as the `create cluster` command.